-An additional 9-12 credits are to be selected from the list of General Education courses on pages 58-59.
-You may not exceed nine credits in any GE category, with the exception of Health and Physical Education where the maximum is two credits.
+Select a sufficient number of credits from the list of General Education courses on pages 50-51 to obtain the 18 credits required.
+You may not exceed nine credits in any GE category, with the

 Courses listed in Curriculum Requirements that qualify for General Education credit (see the General Education section of the catalog) may fulfill both General Education and Curriculum Requirements unless General Education Requirements are specified in the major.
 Each course taken to satisfy the General Education Requirements of this degree must be completed with a grade of "C" or better.